10 Best High Quality Consumer Defensive Stocks for December 2025

 Risk Factors

-- Dependence on pricing to offset volume erosion
+- Dependence on pricing actions to offset volume declines

 Stock #7: Monster Beverage Corporation (MNST)